You Are Not Christian If You Believe Psalms 82

 Let me paraphrase the repeating pattern I encounter with those who object to our uncomplicated acceptance of Psalm 82:6.
 It goes something like this,

-“This doesn’t resonate with what I’ve been taught, so I’m going to alter its narrative by inserting myriad definitions and concepts not found in the Bible.
+“This doesn’t resonate with what I’ve been taught, so I will alter its narrative by inserting myriad definitions and concepts not found in the Bible.
 The verse can mean almost anything else, but I won’t accept the straightforward message it cites.
 Oh, and by the way, you’re not a Christian because you accept what it says.”

 We Believe That Verse